placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-11-13-mobula8-runcam.md

 ## changes after transplanting into AstroRC Carbonfly 80 frame

-- the board is installed upside down in this frame
+- the board is installed upside down in this frame. wrong alignment will trigger runaway protection on takeoff.

 ```
 set align_board_roll = 180
 set align_board_yaw = 45
 ```

-- reorder the motors. they are in pusher props out configuration
+- reorder the motors (do not touch the resources), set motors direction (using Betaflight wizard or directly in Bluejay). the motors are in pusher props out configuration

 ```
 set motor_output_reordering = 2,3,0,1,4,5,6,7